fetchai/agents-aea/docs/connection.md

 When developing your own connection you might benefit from inspecting the `fetchai/http_server:0.18.0` and `fetchai/http_client:0.19.0` connections to gain more familiarity and inspiration.

+### Primary methods to develop - sync connection interface

+TBD

+Use executors to execute sync code from async in executors/threads.
+Limited by the amount of workers.

+There are two primary types of connections:
+* reactive - that produce messages only on incoming message (http like, produce response on request)
+* active: like p2p (can generate messages regardless on incoming messages), http_server, yoti, ledger

+For reactive connections we can provide a special kind of connection that converts all the async methods to callbacks:
+* on_connect
+* on_disconnect
+* on_send

+All of these methods will be executed in the executor pool without any user attention.

+Every method can create a message by putting it into the thread/async friendly queue that will be consumed by the Multiplexer.

+For active connections it looks a bit more complicated and depends on library to use: We need on_receive.
+In general it can look like the reactive one except we use one background thread for the on_connect method to run some code constantly (polling some library for new messages?).
+The interaction will be performed the same way, by putting messages into the queue.

+Anyway, the developer has to pay attention to timeouts inside callbacks (pool is limited).
+In case of spawning threads or using background thread in active connection, should handle thread close by on_disconnect callback.

 ### Configuration options